Skip to main content

 VariableRequiredDefaultDescription

-DATABRAIN_API_TOKENNoPer-data-app token.
-Created automatically during setup via create_api_token, or set manually if you already have one.
+DATABRAIN_API_TOKENOne of two-Per-data-app token.
+Created automatically during setup via create_api_token, or provided manually for a single data app.

 Authentication Model

-Databrain uses two token types: Service Token — org-level, set once in your MCP config.
-Used for discovery operations: listing datasources, datamarts, workspaces, data apps, and querying data.
-API Token — scoped to a single data app.
-Used for embed operations: creating embeds, customizing themes, generating guest tokens.
-The MCP server creates these automatically via create_api_token during setup — you never need to manage them manually.
+Databrain uses two token types: Service Token - org-level, set once in your MCP config.
+Used for datasource/datamart/workspace discovery, tenant lookup, data app and API token management, dashboard listing, semantic layer operations, natural language querying, create_datamart, and create_workspace_metric.
+API Token - scoped to a single data app.
+Used for embed operations, guest token generation, widget operations, data-app-scoped dashboard listing, and scheduled report metadata.
+The MCP server can create and activate API tokens via create_api_token when a service token is configured.

 Get Started